panda3d/panda3d-docs/pipeline/model-file-formats.rst

    You may notice Panda3D will still load .gltf files if you do not install this plug-in.
 That is because Panda3D will try to load the model via the Assimp plug-in instead.
-However, it is recommended to use panda3d-gltf instead, as it contains a more well-tested and better-maintained converter.
+However, it is recommended to use panda3d-gltf instead, as it contains a more well-tested, feature-rich and better-maintained converter.

 Assimp Plug-In
 --------------